b1ackviking/cpp-project-template/.github/CONTRIBUTING.md

 If you are extending, enhancing, or bug fixing already implemented code, use the style that is already being used so that the source is uniform and easy to follow.

-### Use inclusive language

-In all code, including naming and comments, use inclusive language and avoid terms that other programmers might find disrespectful or offensive (such as "master" and "slave", "blacklist" and "whitelist", or "redline"), even if the terms also have an ostensibly neutral meaning.
-Similarly, use gender-neutral language unless you're referring to a specific person (and using their pronouns).
-For example, use "they"/"them"/"their" for people of unspecified gender (even when singular), and "it"/"its" for software, computers, and other things that aren't people.

 ### C++ language